ben-xD/dotfiles-macos/.config/dotfiles/README.md

 ```

 This won't be managed by nix, but it works on spotty connections since you can just retry the one command that failed.
 Add it to `flake.nix` later when you're back on stable internet.

+## Homebrew ownership

+This setup expects the normal Homebrew installation at `/opt/homebrew` on Apple Silicon.
+If `brew config` reports `HOMEBREW_REPOSITORY: /opt/homebrew/Library/.homebrew-is-managed-by-nix` or `brew style` fails trying to write under `/nix/store`, the old nix-homebrew-managed installation is still active.
+Remove that managed prefix after confirming anything important is backed up, then reinstall Homebrew with the official installer and re-run `nix-rebuild`.

 ## GPG keys